Unafraid To Challenge: Leader in NFL Concussion Litigation

 Standing Up to Manufacturers of Defective Products: Litigating for Justice

-Currently, Larry proudly serves as a member of the Plaintiffs’ Steering Committee in the MDL/Class action involving the NCAA Concussion Litigation; Larry was appointed by the Court as Sub-Class counsel to the Minors (ages 0 to 6) in the Flint Michigan Lead Poisoning Litigation; and, he serves as a member of the Pennsylvania DOT Autonomous Vehicle Task Force (Appointed by the Governor).
+Currently, Larry proudly serves as a member of the Plaintiffs’ Steering Committee in the MDL/Class action involving the NCAA Concussion Litigation; Larry was appointed by the Court as Sub-Class counsel to the Minors (ages 0 to 6) in the Flint Michigan Lead Poisoning Litigation which was recently settled; and, he serves as a member of the Pennsylvania DOT Autonomous Vehicle Task Force (Appointed by the Governor).

 Professional Activities—Prolific Writer.